 My physical inspection of the roof void area was restricted due to insulation material and lack of suitable crawl boards.
-As a result the roof void area was only viewed from the access hatch.
+The living room joist timbers appear to be for light storage only and therefore as a result the roof void area was only viewed from the access hatch.